oktadev/okta-blog/_source/_posts/2022-07-21-jhipster-ci-cd.md

 ### Choose a storage service

 Spinnaker requires an external storage provider for persisting application settings and configured pipelines.
-To avoid loosing this data, using a hosted storage solution is recommended.
+To avoid losing this data, using a hosted storage solution is recommended.
 For this example, use Google Cloud Storage.
 Hosting the data externally allows to delete clusters in between sessions, and keep the pipelines once the clusters have been recreated.

 In the `spinnaker` folder, run the following lines: